Antenna

 An object detector begins by visually differentiating each insect in an image.
 An image classifier then separates moths (the current focus of the project) from other insects, and subjects the moths to a species classifier.
 Finally, a tracking algorithm counts the number of individual moths across frames, building up a picture of insect health in a particular area.

-To make machine learning tools easier for ecologists to use, the AMI Data Companion software helps researchers analyze their camera-trap data.
-Also in the pipeline is the AMI web platform, which will help address broader challenges related to taxonomy, computer access, training, and international collaboration.
+To make machine learning tools easier for ecologists to use, the Antenna Insect Data Platform helps researchers analyze their camera-trap data while also addressing broader challenges related to taxonomy, computer access, training, and international collaboration.

-Already in use on three continents, AMI is being used across a wide range of ecology organizations.
+Already processing data captured on three continents, Antenna is being used across a wide range of ecology organizations.
 Through comprehensive insect monitoring, projects like this are giving entomologists the data they need to help inform policies related to land use, climate change, and conservation.

 Photo of David Rolnick